S-a-m-K/heart_disease_prediction/README.md

 # **Process**

-Given the smaller size of the dataset, I chose to perform the cleaning, analysis, and visualization using Excel.
+Given the smaller size of the dataset, I chose to perform the cleansing, analysis, and visualization using Excel.

 Excel: [Data Exploration](https://github.com/S-a-m-K/heart_disease_prediction/blob/main/01.%20Data%20Exploration)